The Moon Is a Harsh Mistress: Influence

-The book popularized the acronym TANSTAAFL ("There Ain't No Such Thing As A Free Lunch"), and helped popularize the constructed language Loglan, which is used in the story for precise human-computer interaction.
-The Oxford Dictionary of Quotations credits this novel with the first printed appearance of the phrase "There's no free lunch."
+The book popularized the acronym TANSTAAFL ("There Ain't No Such Thing As A Free Lunch"), and helped popularize Loglan, a constructed language which is used in the story for precise human-computer interaction.
+The Oxford Dictionary of Quotations credits this novel with the first printed appearance of the phrase "There's no such thing as a free lunch."
+However, there are many earlier examples of the phrase in written English going as far back as the turn of the 20th century.
 The Hacker Manifesto, an influential essay by Loyd Blankenship that became a cornerstone of hacker culture, was inspired by the book's "idea of revolution."

-Film

-In 2015, it was announced that Bryan Singer was attached to direct a film adaptation, entitled Uprising, in development at 20th Century Fox.

 Audiobook releases

 Two unabridged audiobook versions of The Moon is a Harsh Mistress have been produced.